 While most of us have heard of the brand and know an iPhone when we see one, how much do we really know about where the iPhone’s hardware comes from?
-We don’t really ask ourselves that; afterall, every box an iPhone comes in states “Designed by Apple in California”.
+We don’t really ask ourselves that; after all, every box an iPhone comes in states “Designed by Apple in California”.
+But where are iPhones manufactured and how are iPhones made?

 The answer is a bit more complicated than a Designed in California sticker.